 HL has developed a wide range of tools to help educate and engage you.
-At the heart of this is HL's "financial wellbeing" programme where, if you work for a larger employer, a team of specialists deliver live group presentations and one-to-one meetings as well as providing recordings following the sessions.
+At the heart of this is HL's "financial wellbeing" programme where a team of specialists deliver live group presentations (albeit these were necessarily suspended during Covid lockdowns), webinars and one-to-one meetings.
 HL's aim is to see most people on a one-to-one basis to allow them to discuss their own personal financial circumstances.
-During 2020, the specialists delivered over 400 financial education presentations, attended by over 9,000 people.
-They also delivered nearly 5,000 individual meetings with members.
-HL's own feedback is that this programme is highly valued.